Bayesian Deep Learning with Multilevel Trace-class Neural Networks: Numerical Experiments

 \subsubsection{Experiment}

 For our Bayesian reinforcement learning example, we consider the HalfCheetah example \cite{TEM12}, where the goal is for the HalfCheetah to run as fast as possible without moving its body more than necessary.
 The state space is $\cX=\mathbb{R}^{17}$, and the action space is $\cA=\{1,\dots,8\}$.
-We also take $T=100$ for the observations, where the data generation is taken similarily to \cite{sell2020dimension}, and $\sigma^2=0.01^2$ As before we aim to show the benefit of MLMC for the SMC sampler, where we choose values $\alpha=\{1.7, 1.9, 2, 3\}$ with levels $L \in \{3,4,\ldots,7\}$.
+We also take $T=100$ for the observations, where the data generation is taken similarly to \cite{sell2020dimension}, and $\sigma^2=0.01^2$.
+As before we aim to show the benefit of MLMC for the SMC sampler, where we choose values $\alpha=\{1.7, 1.9, 2, 3\}$ with levels $L \in \{3,4,\ldots,7\}$.
+For our truth we again take a high-resolution solution to our problem, similarly to what was done for the 2D spiral experiment.
 These values are again chosen such that we can attain the canonical rate of convergence.
 Our results are presented in Figure \ref{fig:reinf_results} which compare both methodologies with TNN priors, for the different values of $\alpha$.
 Similarly to our previous results we notice a a bigger difference is cost for lower values of the MSE, which indicate both error-to-cost rates are different.
 As done for the previous experiments, we plot the canonical rate in black to verify our methodology attains the rate.

 Finally our last experiment is to verify that one cannot attain the canonical rate if we assume that $\alpha<1.5$.
 In Figure \ref{fig:reinf_results2} we present similar experiments to Figure \ref{fig:reinf_results}, but with modified values of $\alpha \in \{1.1,1.4\}$.
 We can observe that the results are similar to the previously attained, in the sense that the complexity grows at a faster rate than it does in the canonical case, but still slower than for the single level approach.
 Again this verifies the theory.